The Poison Post®

 Is mistletoe poisonous?

-Most fragrance products contain alcohol; some contain up to 95%.
-Alcohol can cause serious effects in children.
-Fragrance products can also cause skin irritation, which will usually go away if you stop using the product.
+Most fragrance products contain alcohol, which can cause serious effects in children.
+Fragrance products can also cause skin irritation and allergic reactions, which will usually go away if you stop using the product.

 Took Too Much Melatonin?